getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ```

 You can also use the Environment Variables menu to set the env variables.
+<b>[IMPORTANT]</b> You may want to reload your Windows instance so that env variables will be seen in your system!

 #### Set the environment variables on Linux: